Skip to main content

 1. Add a new ending page:

-After adding your form's content, click the + icon on the lower left side of the form editor to add a new ending page.
+Click the + add ending on the lower left side of the form editor to add a new ending page.

 2. Customize each ending page: